EV FAQs

 What financial incentives are there for EVs for businesses?

-Benefit-in-kind tax is set to only 1% in 2021/22 and increases to 2% in 2022/23.
-Switching to an EV is likely to save company car drivers – and companies – thousands of pounds per year, and the Total Cost of Ownership of EVs will, in most cases, be much lower than petrol and diesel equivalents.
+These rates are still far lower than those for a conventional petrol or diesel car, which might attract BiK of 25%.
+Switching to an EV is likely to save company car drivers – and companies – thousands of pounds per year, and the total cost of ownership of EVs will, in most cases, be much lower than petrol and diesel equivalents.

 Are there any grants for home chargers?